aliss77777/NLP-graph-analysis/README.md

 Step 3: Summary Statistics
 - This consumes the output of the adjacency list, merges with the original data files, and creates a number of summary statistics for explainability and actionability
+- Including, creating topic detection for a text corpus, identifying the top terms within each topic, and enabling insights & response to the discussions

 questions: aliss77777@gmail.com